jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 ...
 ```

-In comparison, because it uses ES6 modules, Aurelia defines no global variable.
-It does, however, use a similar attribute, like so:
+Aurelia uses a similar attribute that should feel familiar, like so:

 ``` language-markup
 <!DOCTYPE html>